tariah7/GEOG-7/README.md

 # GEOG-7
-A Test repo for Practice
+A Test repo for Practice (Software design)